When Going Gluten-Free is Not Enough: New Tests Detect Hidden Exposure

 For Jennifer Sealey-Voyksner, these results point to the fact that a gluten-free diet may just be inadequate as a solitary treatment option for many individuals.

-"I just got "glutened" yesterday at a restaurant," she says.
+"I just got 'glutened' yesterday at a restaurant," she says.
 When she ordered a sandwich on gluten-free bread at her regular deli, a new person in the kitchen mistakenly used regular bread.
 Several bites in, she started to experience symptoms – "brain fog and some cramps," as well as other gastrointestinal distress, she says, knocking her out of commission for another day.

 "I'm one of the more sensitive folks," she says.
 "It doesn't take very much gluten for me to show symptoms.
 There is a great need for more accurate tests to measure gluten in foods, as well as therapeutic drugs, either to work alone or in concert with a gluten-free diet."